Zerdardian/Zerdardian/README.md

    The website will work as my Portofolio website.
 But also to evolve my website with other things.

  - Account system
    A system which will work with an account, which you can connect your Twitch, Discord, Youtube with for the bots I will be working on...
 Eventually.
 Once I know more and When I    will be a pro in it.
+   - First parts are done!
+Things are up and running and it works!
+   - Now plan b.

  - Other
    Things I want to add to my site.